-An independent environmental audit, commissioned and paid for by Menangle Sand and Soil, will be conducted within one year of the commencement of Quarrying Operations in the Stage 8 Area and every three years thereafter, unless the Planning Secretary directs otherwise.
+An independent environmental audit, commissioned and paid for by Menangle Sand and Soil, will be conducted within one year of the commencement of Quarrying Operations in the Stage 8 Area (i.e. by 4 September 2024) and every three years thereafter, unless the Planning Secretary directs otherwise.

-The audit will be conducted by a suitably qualified lead auditor who has been endorsed by DPIE to undertake the audit in accordance with the Independent Audit Requirements (DPE 2018).
+The audit will be conducted by a suitably qualified lead auditor who has been endorsed by DPHI to undertake the audit in accordance with the Independent Audit Requirements (DPE 2018).
 The lead auditor will be supported, as required, by independent experts who have been endorsed by the Secretary and in consultation with relevant agencies.
 The lead auditor will consult with the relevant agencies as part of the audit.